dgarcia360/workshop-developing-applications-with-NEM/README.md

 #### Removing company as the cosigner of the multisig and adding customer

-Login into company account.
+Login with company account.
 The editing of a contract is straightforward.
 To do so you need to click on Services in the top panel and when the blockchain network has confirmed the creation of the multi-signature account, Edit an existing contract is enabled for you to click.
 You can select a contract from Account to edit, and edit the contract accordingly to your needs (adding/removing signers, etc.).

 ![](/images/editing-multisig.png)